 It is very important to be particular when writing a title for your blog post.
 As an instance, let’s suppose you are writing a review of a newly opened restaurant (yes the one we talked about earlier).
 Now how do you intend to create a title for that?
 The word “American restaurant” is too broad.
-It can serve a variety of American cuisines such as enchiladas or quesadilla.
+It can serve a variety of American cuisines such as enchiladas or quesadillas.

-So rather than using “American restaurant” as your main title, you can write something “A newly-opened American restaurant specializing in donuts”.
+So rather than using “American restaurant” as your main title, you can write something like “A newly-opened American restaurant specializing in donuts”.
 Does it seem more search friendly?
 Of course, it does.

 Keywords within your post

 Using keywords in your blog post is an amazing way to notify search engines what your post is about.
-However, using relevant terms at relevant places in your content is one thing and writing your post keyword-centric is another.
+However, using relevant terms at relevant places in your content is one thing, and writing your post-keyword-centric is another.
 Make sure your keywords make their way naturally into your content.
 But avoid keyword stuffing.
 It is a big NO.

 Ways to generate keyword ideas